I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Methodology

 \subsection{ViT Encoder Quantization Scheme}

 The encoder's full computational graph comprises six key layer types that require quantization.
 They are categorized into two groups: linear operators (Linear, Conv, MatMul) and non-linear ones (LayerNorm, GELU, Softmax).
 Following the quantization scheme proposed by I-ViT, linear layers are quantized using a dyadic arithmetic pipeline that combines integer scaling with bit-shift operations to approximate full-precision behavior.
 Non-linear layers are implemented with integer-only approximations, specifically replacing standard activations with Shiftmax, ShiftGELU, and I-LayerNorm.
 In line with industry standards \cite{Jacob_2018_CVPR}, we apply symmetric uniform quantization with distinct precision for weights (INT8) and biases (INT32).
 The product of two INT8 values (input activations and weights) is accumulated into an INT32 register.
 Consequently, biases are added to the result before the tensor is requantized back to INT8.
 To preserve precision, residual connections are computed by adding two INT16 tensors with an INT32 accumulator, and the outcome is then requantized to INT16.
 Maintaining residuals in INT16 within Transformer block preserves precision and ensures consistent scaling at each skip connection.
 Furthermore, the most precision-sensitive operation, Shiftmax, is carried out in INT16 precision, to preserve accuracy in the attention mechanism's $\text{Shiftmax}(QK^T) \cdot V$ computation.
-A detailed breakdown of precisions and operations within the Transformer block is presented in Figure~\ref{fig:I-Segmenter_TransformerBlock}.
-We apply this quantization scheme to construct I-Segmenter’s encoder. \\
+Figure~\ref{fig:I-Segmenter_TransformerBlock} shows a zoomed-in view of a Transformer block used in the I-Segmenter encoder and reused in the decoder.
+It illustrates the sequence of quantized operations from left to right, following the data flow through the attention and feed-forward sub-blocks, and highlights how numerical precisions are propagated and adjusted via requantization steps.
+Operators inherited from the I-ViT quantization scheme and those introduced in our method are distinguished by color.

 While the quantized Shiftmax and I-LayerNorm layers retain accuracy, we find that the discrepancy between FP32 GELU and I-ViT’s integer-only approximation (ShiftGELU) is too large to enable effective PTQ or stable QAT.
-Formally, I-ViT approximates GELU as:
+I-ViT builds on previous work on GELU approximations \cite{hendrycks2016gaussian} to derive an integer-only variant, formally defined as: